SolidRun/imx8dxl_build/README.md

 ## IOs (Adapter Board)

+### CAN-Bus (J8, J9)

+After booting the CAN network interfaces will show up in the output of the `ip` utility:

+    root@f9c5d243692b:~# ip addr
+    ...
+    4: can0: <NOARP,ECHO> mtu 16 qdisc noop state DOWN group default qlen 10
+        link/can
+    5: can1: <NOARP,ECHO> mtu 16 qdisc noop state DOWN group default qlen 10
+        link/can

+For transmitting packets it is required to configure a bitrate and set link state up.
+Then data can be exchanged e.g. with the `candump` and `cansend` commands from `can-utils` package:

+    apt-get install can-utils
+    ip link set can0 up type can bitrate 125000 restart-ms 100 ip link set dev can0 up
+    ip -details -statistics link show can0
+    ip link set can1 up type can bitrate 125000 ip link set dev can1 up
+    ip -details -statistics link show can1

+    # To receive data
+    candump can0

+    # To send data
+    cansend can1 "123#c0ffee"

+Note: the CAN interfaces are not functional on early samples manufactured before October!

 ### Digital Inputs (J4)

 Userspace access to the two digital inputs on J4 pins 1+2 is available through the gpiod library.